 A few weeks ago I had the opportunity to travel to San Francisco and spend a few minutes with Ubisoft discussing their dungeon-crawling, free-to-play debut The Mighty Quest for Epic Loot.
 I thought it was something to keep an eye on—mixing an irreverent sense of humor with a distinctive, colorful mise en scene–but there was some work to be done on the core action.
 In the eons that have passed since I wrote that first quick look, Mighty Quest has gone to closed beta and it’s time to visit Opulencia once more.

-Mighty Quest sells itself on its sense of humor.
-Go ahead and watch this trailerand try not to track a smile.
+this trailerand try not to track a smile.
 I dare you.
 In fact, I triple dog dare you.
 Happily, that sense of humor isn’t just marketing–Mighty Quest’s irrepressible silliness will draw a chuckle out of all but the most heartless gamers.
 Dungeon traps include a razor-edged hamster wheel and bombs that explode in showers of tar and feathers.
 Nearly every enemy’s name is a reference to an internet meme or a movie—my favorites are the necromancer Mr. Bones (we’ll talk more about him later) and a gigantic evil hound named “Mittens.”

 Once I’d created an all new Uplay account–just in time for Ubisoft to announce my personal information had been exposed when they’d been hacked–I found myself confronted with the choice of three classes: the Knight, Archer, and Mage.
 Unfortunately, anybody who chooses the Archer or the Mage is also buying a one-way ticket to Frustration-town.
 Both classes can only target one enemy at a time, lack any significant armor, and have very limited crowd-control capabilities.
 In contrast the Knight can damage multiple enemies with each attack, has enough health and armor to tank damage like a pro, and has a charge ability to escape swarms of bad guys.
 The forums are buzzing with complaints about the underpowered ranged classes, so I’m sure Ubisoft Montreal will buff them before release.